Boards & Commissionsupdated: Wednesday, December 17, 2014

 Individuals interested in being considered for an appointment to a Board or Commission should submit an application form to the City Clerk's Office.
-Applications are available at City Hall, by clicking here, or by contacting the City Clerk's office at (952) 924-2505 if you would like an application mailed to you.
+Applications are available at City Hall, by contacting the City Clerk's office at (952) 924-2505 if you would like an application mailed to you, or get the Board or Commission application pdf.
 Applications for all Boards and Commissions, with the exception of the Charter Commission, will be reviewed by City Council.
 Applicants must be able to attend scheduled evening meetings.

 In order to provide young people with an opportunity to contribute their ideas and to participate in City Government, several advisory groups have positions for youth representatives.
 Interested high school youth (public, private or home-school) should check the "Student (under 18)" box at the top of the application form.

-- Environment & Sustainability Commission: Sustainable SLP advises the City Council on sustainability issues and serves as a conduit for information and direction to and from residents and the public.
-Business member is needed (resident of St. Louis Park and who owns or operates a business in the City).
+- Environment and Sustainability Commission: Sustainable SLP advises the City Council on sustainability issues and serves as a conduit for information and direction to and from residents and the public.
+(One regular member – 3 year term)

-- Youth Commissioners serve a one-year term and are needed on the Human Rights Commission, Parks & Recreation Advisory Commission, Police Advisory Commission, and Telecommunications Advisory Commission.
+- Youth Commissioners serve a one-year term and are needed on the Environment and Sustainability Commission-Sustainable SLP; Planning Commission; Police Advisory Commission; and Telecommunications Advisory Commission.

 To learn more about each commission, review agenda and minutes, and to see a list of current members and staff liaison contact information, please click one of the following links: